 All fair value measurements above are recurring.
 The carrying values of cash, dividends and interest receivable, subscriptions receivable, accounts payable and accrued liabilities and redemptions payable and the Fund's obligation for net assets attributable to holders of redeemable units approximate their fair values due to their short-term nature.
 Fair values are classified as Level 1 when the security is actively traded and a quoted price is available.
 If an instrument classified as Level 1 subsequently ceases to be actively traded, it is transferred out of Level 1.
 In such cases, instruments are reclassified into Level 2, unless the measurement of its fair value requires the use of significant unobservable inputs, in which case it is classified as Level 3.
-There were no transfers between levels during the year ended December 31, 2022 and period from commencement of operations on February 23, 2021 to December 31, 2021.
+There were no transfers between levels during the year ended December 31 2023 and 2022.